tschumann/sandbot/sandbot/readme.txt

 v0.2 (??/??/??)
 - Reduced Gunman Chronicles gauss pistol rate of fire slightly.
-- Started using new bot framework.
+- Started using new bot framework (which brings Linux support with it).
 - Added some documenation.

 v0.1 (2/05/16)